peterson-tim-j/AWAPer/README.md

 # Example 4.
 Calculate evapotranspiration

-This example calculates and plot various estimates of evaportrnspiration using the netCDF data form the previous example.
-To do this, the Austrlia 9 second DEM is downloaded and two catchment boundaries are loaded from the package.
+This example calculates and plot various estimates of evaportranspiration using the netCDF data form the previous example.
+To do this, two catchment boundaries are loaded from the package.
 The figure below shows the output plot from the example.
 It shows 10 different esitmates of area weighted evapotranspiration from 1/1/2010 to 31/12/2010 at catchment 407214 (Victoria, Australia).

 ![Example 4.
 ET plot](https://user-images.githubusercontent.com/8623994/64103416-8d9a8700-cdb5-11e9-977a-ea8fabdcfcf5.png)